nachiket-1f/moneysign-sdk/README.md

 - MoneySign progress
 - MoneySign report

 > ### Rules:
+- Entire MoneySign flow as per 1Finance app will to be included
+- MoneySign UI flow will be Non-customizable.
 - User Authentication is required with Customer ID only.
-- MoneySign UI flow will be Non-customizable.

-> ### Tech:
-- Which UI component needs to be included?
-- Are we integrating different APIs and Servers rather than 1F Prod?
-- How do we need to authenticate users to start MoneySign?
-- Do we need to expose callback APIs, if users leave the SDK flow?
-- How to manage the Progress of assessment?
+- MoneySign APIs will manage the Result and Assessment Progress by user Id.